On superfluidity of indirect excitons in transition metals trichalcogenides van der Waals heterostructures

 A stream of new 2D layered materials have been developed over the past 10 years.
 Among them, there exist a small number of materials with strong in-plane structural anisotropy such as transition metal trichalcogenides (TMTC): TiS$ _{3}$, TiSe$_{3}$, ZrS$_{3}$, and ZrSe$_{3}$.
 In contrast to TiS$_{3}$, TiSe$ _{3}$, ZrS$_{3}$, and ZrSe$_{3}$ monolayers are all indirect gap semiconductors \cite{Jin2015,Ming2015}.
 There are several reasons to seriously consider the TMTC family: they are environmentally friendly, have low manufacturing cost of semiconductors, and forbid native oxide formation.
 These motivate us to study superfluidity in TMTC.

-Heterostructures with two parallel TMTC monolayers with one $n-$doped and the other a $p-$doped, respectively, separated by an insulating barrier of stocked hBN monolayers to block electron-hole recombination \cite{hBN} is an interesting platform for investigation of electron-hole superfluidity.
+Heterostructures with two parallel TMTC monolayers with one $n$-doped and the other a $p$-doped, respectively, separated by an insulating barrier of stocked hBN monolayers to block electron-hole recombination \cite{hBN} is an interesting platform for investigation of electron-hole superfluidity.
 It is assumed that 2D layers are populated with carriers of opposite polarity and equal density.
-In such kind platform due to electrostatic interaction electrons and holes can pair to produce dipole (indirect) excitons, which are composite bosons~\cite {Comberscot}.
+In such kind of platform due to electrostatic interaction electrons and holes can pair to produce dipole (indirect) excitons, which are composite bosons~\cite {Comberscot}.
 This kind of the system was used to study the effect of superfluidity in heterostructures composed with graphene, TMDC, and phosphorene monolayers \cite{Fogler,MacDonald,BK2016,BK2017,BGK2017,Zarenia2018}.

-In this Letter, we predict superfluidity of dipolar excitons in van der Waals heterostructures composed of TMTCs monolayers and demonstrate that the mean-field critical temperature is angle-dependent: for a given density a maximum temperature of superfluidity occurs along chain direction while a minimum temperature occurs along $a$-direction.
+In this paper, we predict superfluidity of indirect excitons in van der Waals heterostructures composed of TMTCs monolayers and demonstrate that the mean-field critical temperature is angle dependent: for a given density a maximum temperature of superfluidity occurs along chain direction while a minimum temperature occurs along the $a$ direction.
 In addition, we propose an experiment for observation of this phenomenon in TMTC heterostructure.